The following demonstrates how to use C language for downloading random data from SwiftRNG device when used with SwiftRNG Software API.

 printf("\nSwiftRNG device open successfully\n\n");

-// Download random bytes from device
+/* Retrieve random bytes from device */

-if (swrngGetEntropy(&ctxt, randombyte, BYTE_BUFF_SIZE) != SWRNG_SUCCESS) {
+if (swrngGetEntropy(&ctxt, random_byte, BYTE_BUFF_SIZE) != SWRNG_SUCCESS) {

 printf("%s\n", swrngGetLastErrorMessage(&ctxt));